chesstastic-org/monster-chess/README.md

 - Can I change the movement restrictions? (eg. being allowed to move into check)
 - Can I change the win conditions? (eg. being able to win by capturing all pieces.)

-If so, `monster_chess` most likely will be able to be compatible with said variant, but you may have to add it.
+If so, `monster-chess` most likely will be able to be compatible with said variant, but you may have to add it.

 ## Out of the Box Support

 ### Chess

 [Chess](https://en.wikipedia.org/wiki/Chess) is a two-player game where both players start with a color and the same set of pieces on an eight by eight board, and must engage in a fruitful battle until one side is victorious.
-For the sake of brevity, we'll assume you're well-acquainted with the rules of chess (if not, feel free to [read about them here](https://www.chess.com/terms/chess)), and simply focus on the parts relevant to `monster_chess`.
+For the sake of brevity, we'll assume you're well-acquainted with the rules of chess (if not, feel free to [read about them here](https://www.chess.com/terms/chess)), and simply focus on the parts relevant to `monster-chess`.

 ![Ladder Checkmate](https://i.imgur.com/xGu1ODZ.jpg)

 In chess, the end-goal of the game is **checkmate**, where the opponent's king is in check (in the line of sight of another piece), and has no moves that can escape said check (moving out of the way, blocking with another piece, etc.) The image above demonstrates this, with two rooks blocking all of the king's movement squares, and the opponent's king is simply unable to move out of the line of sight of the rooks.
 If the opponent is in check but can escape it, they must, and you cannot put yourself in check.

-The way `monster_chess` handles this is using **pseudolegal** move generation.
+The way `monster-chess` handles this is using **pseudolegal** move generation.
 First, we generate all of the moves any piece would be able to make (aka. pseudolegal moves), and then we check to make sure your king isn't in check after you perform the move.
 To do this, we have to generate _every possible move_ that the opponent can make after your move, and see if one of them allows for the king to be captured.
 This is expensive, but we have two ways to make this faster.
 - For pieces that move and capture differently, we only focus on the squares they capture.
 - For pieces that move in one direction until they hit another piece or the edge of the board (bishops, rooks, and queens), we check if the king is even in the line of sight of the piece before seeing if it's truly in the line of sight.